EttusResearch/uhd/host/docs/general.rst

 and an inline message packet is sent to the host.
 In this case the character "O" is printed to stdout as an indication.
-If the device was in continuous streaming mode, the UHD software will automatically restart streaming.
+If the device was in continuous streaming mode, the UHD software will automatically restart streaming when the buffer has space again.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Underflow notes